 A plethora of adjustable options and a synchronized seat-and-back movement allow the user to customize fit and support to various body sizes.
 The controls are large and easy to grasp.
 Comes fully assembled.

 Plastic design elements clash with high price.
 Doesn’t have the traditional “executive” look.

 Stretch-mesh back and mesh-cushion seat keep users cool and comfortable.
-The arms adjust in three dimensions for comfort and support in various positions.
+The arms adjust in 3 dimensions for comfort and support in various positions.
 Can be ordered with an optional lumbar support accessory.

 Some buyers consider the mesh fabric not as high quality as leather.
 Does not come assembled.

 Chair allows easy movement of your back as you sit.
 Made of vegan leather and completely adjustable.
 Very easy setup that features foldaway arms and a posture protecting design.
 Encourages blood flow and is uniquely created.

 This office chair is on the expensive side, though it has excellent reviews.

 Thick memory foam and oversize padding offer extra comfort when sitting at a desk or computer for long periods.
 Rated to support 400 pounds.
 Luxurious bonded leather and polished wood finishes.

 Pricey.
 Big-and-tall design isn't for everyone.
 Does not come assembled.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.